How to use – Compounded Estriol 0.3% Facial Cream

 • Receptor Binding: Estriol selectively binds to estrogen receptors (ER-β) in the skin, modulating gene expression related to collagen synthesis and skin repair.

-• Localized Effects: Minimal systemic activity, making it a safer option for topical application on the face.
+• Localised Effects: Minimal systemic activity, making it a safer option for topical application on the face.

 Research Findings: